 - Very tired

-- Numbness, pins and needles, or discomfort in the extremities
+- Numbness, pins and needles, or discomfort in the arms and legs

 - Long recovery time from injuries